Becoming a Member of Thames Valley Farmers’ Market Co-operative Ltd

 If you proceed with your application, this will be reviewed by our Committee.
 Once your application has been approved by the Committee at their monthly meeting, we will ask our market managers to get in touch with you to agree when you can start to trade.
 This may be straight away or, if you will be selling products that are already available at that market, you may need to wait for two months while we inform the existing stall holders.

-After an initial six month period is complete, you will be offered full membership of Thames Valley Farmers’ Market Co-operative – you will need to pay a one-off payment of £1 for your share certificate (all members are voting shareholders) and £2 per market as a membership fee.
+Prior to trading, all producers will need to become a member of Thames Valley Farmers’ Market Co-operative – you will need to pay a one-off payment of £1 for your share certificate (all members are voting shareholders) and a pro-rata Annual Membership Fee of £60 (term is 1st November until 31st October)

-If you accept stall space at a market you will be expected to be there every month and you will pay £30 each time for a standard 3 metre pitch, unless otherwise advised.
-If, however, you request Small Producer status (average takings of £150 or less at markets), you will receive a reduced stall fee of £20 per market.
+If you accept stall space at a market you will be expected to be there every month and you will pay £33 each time for a standard 3 metre pitch, unless otherwise advised.
+If, however, if you are categorised as a Small Producer (to be decided by Committee during approval process) you will receive a reduced stall fee of £25 per market.
 Alcohol sellers need to pay an additional £7 per market to help cover the costs associated with licensing.
 We advise all new applicants to give any market at least three to six months before deciding whether it is going to be profitable as it can take a few months to become established and build up your customer following.
 If you are unable to attend due to pre-planned holidays or sickness, we ask that you inform the respective Market Manager as soon as possible, so customers are aware of your absence in promotions and the layout of the market can be planned accordingly

 To become a member you will need to demonstrate that: